turingschool/curriculum-site/module3/lessons/network_requests.md

 ```

 * What do you get when you log the response object?
 Take note of the properties there.
-* There's one problem: we can't seem to get the data we want from the Response.body.
+* There's one problem: we can't seem to get the data we want from the `Response.body`.
 How is data sent through requests and responses?

 ## Parsing Our Response